William S. Hart Regional Park

 William S. Hart Regional Park, colloquially called Hart Park, is a 265-acre (107 hectare) city park located within the Newhall neighborhood of Santa Clarita, California, United States.

 History

 Upon the death of American silent film actor William S. Hart in 1946, he bequeathed his ranch and home to Los Angeles County so that it could be converted into a park and museum.

 Since 2015, the park has been home to the Santa Clarita Cowboy Festival and Annual Hart of the West Powwow.
 The former was previously held at Melody Ranch.

 On July 12, 2022, the Los Angeles County Board of Supervisors and City of Santa Clarita entered negotiations in order to transfer ownership of William S. Hart Regional Park and the William S. Hart Museum from the Natural History Museum of Los Angeles County to the City of Santa Clarita.
-As of May 2023, the museum remains closed as negotiations are ongoing.

 As of July 14, 2025, the City of Santa Clarita officially assumed ownership of William S. Hart Park and Museum from LA County.